RenderKit/openpgl/README.md

             the surface and volume samples separately.
 This allows to wait until a specific number of samples is collected for the surface or volume cache before updating/fitting the `Field`.
+  - Bugfixes:
+      - Fixing bug causing crash during `Field::Update` when in previous iterations no volume or surface samples were present.

 ## Open PGL 0.4.1